 |

-seven trumpets and seven bowls/plagues was as follows.
-(Where the 7th seal
+seals, seven trumpets and seven bowls/plagues was as follows.
+(Where

-is composed of 7 trumpets and the 7th trumpet is composed of 7 bowls.)
+the 7th seal is composed of 7 trumpets and the 7th trumpet is composed

-by 6 trumpets followed by 7 plagues).
-Needless to say, this produces an
+followed by 6 trumpets followed by 7 plagues).
+Needless to say, this

 In reality though, only four separate stages are being described.